sebadob/hiqlite/README.md

 - persistent storage for Raft logs (with [rocksdb](https://github.com/rust-rocksdb/rust-rocksdb)) and SQLite state machine
 - "magic" auto setup, no need to do any manual init or management for the Raft
-- self-healing - each node can automatically recover from:
+- self-healing - each node can automatically recover from un-graceful shutdowns and even full data volume loss
-    - lost cached WAL buffer for the state machine
-    - complete loss of the state machine DB (SQLite)
-    - complete loss of the whole volume itself
 - automatic database migrations
 - fully authenticated networking
 - optional TLS everywhere for a zero-trust philosophy